alan-turing-institute/i_newspaper_rods/docs/queries.md

     ...
 ```

-A helper file, `analysis/BLN_list.txt`, with a list of newspaper names is used.
+`analysis/BLN_list.txt` is a helperfile with a plain-text list of newspaper names.

 ---